 Who should I see first if I am experiencing frequent headaches?

-First, visit your primary care physician.
-You must ensure no serious medical condition is causing your headaches.
-Your PCP may run various tests to rule out significant complications.
-Once this has been done, we recommend visiting Dr. Adams for a full mouth assessment.
+Then, once this has been done, we recommend visiting Dr. Adams for a full mouth assessment.
 She will see if teeth grinding, TMJ, or sleep apnea are to blame for your headaches.

 Treat Headaches in Our Rogers, AR, Office

-Prevent reoccurring headaches, jaw pain, and other painful symptoms.
-Call Dr. Adams at (479) 431-4212.
-You can also request an appointment with Dr. Adams using our online form.
-Your health is our top priority.
-If you have any questions regarding your specific symptoms or dental needs, let Dr. Adams know at your next visit.
+Prevent reoccurring headaches, jaw pain, and other painful symptoms by calling Dr. Adams at (479) 431-4212.
+You can also schedule an appointment with Dr. Adams using our online form.